astral-sh/ty/docs/editors.md

 ty can be integrated with various editors to provide a seamless development experience.

+Learn more about ty's editor features in the [language server](./features/language-server.md) documentation.

 ## VS Code

 The Astral team maintains an official VS Code extension.